What can the Michigan Med curriculum do for my training?

 Which device should I use for medical school (taking notes, etc.)?

 We currently require all incoming med students to have a laptop to manage their curricular course load.
 During Launch, M2s host a session dedicated to note taking and talk about which devices students like to use (computer, tablet, etc.).
-If you are looking to purchase a new device for school but are still unsure of which to get, we recommend waiting until this session or until you have had a chance to speak with students or our IT support team about your specific concerns.
+We recommend waiting to make any major purchases until this session or until you have had a chance to speak with students or our IT support team about your specific concerns.
+Find more information on Learning Informatics.

 For more information, review our curriculum diagrams.